Rare Rheumatology News

 N/A

 The following summary is from Orphanet, a European reference portal for information on rare diseases and orphan drugs.
-Orpha Number: 93304 Definition A relatively severe form of brachyolmia, a group of rare genetic skeletal disorders, characterized by short-trunked short stature, platyspondyly and kyphoscoliosis.
-Degenerative joint disease (osteoarthropathy) in the spine, large joints and interphalangeal joints…
+Orpha Number: 93474 Definition Scheie syndrome is the mildest form of mucopolysaccharidosis type 1 (MPS1; see this term), a rare lysosomal storage disease, characterized by skeletal deformities and a delay in motor development.
+Epidemiology Prevalence is estimated…

 Read More »